mehulagg/gitlab_test/doc/integration/elasticsearch.md

 Keep in mind, this is the **minimum requirements** as per Elasticsearch.
 For production instances, they recommend considerably more resources.

-Storage requirements also vary based on the installation side, but as a rule of thumb, you should allocate the total size of your production database, **plus** two-thirds of the total size of your Git repositories.
-Efforts to reduce this total are being tracked in [epic &153](https://gitlab.com/groups/gitlab-org/-/epics/153).
+Storage requirements are half the size of your repo.

 ## Enabling Elasticsearch